 The first step is to integrate customer data available to you from different touchpoints.
 This data will typically reside in data warehouses, point-of-sale systems, email marketing platforms, marketing automation systems, call center management systems etc.

-Customer journey analytics software can integrate data rapidly and easily without first requiring schema setup, customer identity matching or fixed field mappings for different event types.
+Customer journey analytics platforms that are supported by a journey data hub can integrate data rapidly and easily without first requiring schema setup, customer identity matching or fixed field mappings for different event types.
 More advanced customer journey analytics platforms may have built-in ETL capabilities that allow you to extract data from your system in the format that is easiest for you to use.
 This way, you can do this within days, as compared to taking weeks and months using traditional approaches.

 B. Customer Identity Matching

 The most crucial step in unifying customer data is to bring together the separate pieces of data that have been collected on an individual customer by recognizing that they actually refer to the same customer.